-The study by R. K. Hanson and Bussière (1998) is a meta-analysis of 61 studies released between 1943 and 1995 from the United States, Canada, the UK, Australia, Denmark, and Norway.
+The 1998 Hanson and Bussière study is a metanalysis of 61 studies released between 1943 and 1995 from the United States, Canada, the UK, Australia, Denmark, and Norway.
 The sample sizes range from 12 to 5,000 individuals, with a mean of 475 and a median of 198.
-The median follow-up period is 4 years, and the average is 5.5 years.
-The average sexual offense recidivism rate is 13.4%.
-Although Scurich and John are correct that "84% of the studies contained in the meta-analysis by R. K. Hanson and Bussière defined recidivism as a new conviction" (p.
-160), they fail to mention that 27 of the 61 studies (44%) use multiple indices of recidivism, and 15 studies (25%) do not report the source of the recidivism information.
-A more accurate portrayal is that 54% of the studies define recidivism as an arrest; 25% define it as a self-report, and 16% define it as a parole violation-all of which are broader than a charge- or conviction-based definition.
-In addition, Scurich and John do not explain that the study with the largest sample size (4,381-5,000) uses "an unusually broad definition of recidivism" because it includes "treatment failure" (p.
-351).
-This overbroad definition would seem to pose a problem for Scurich and John, since presumably some individuals in the sample are classified as recidivists despite never committing a new sexual crime.
+The follow-up period in the Hanson and Bussière study is 4 to 5 years, and the sex offense recidivism rate is 13.4%.
+Although Scurich and John are correct that "84% of the studies contained in the metanalysis by Hanson and Bussière defined recidivism as a new conviction" (p.
+160), they fail to mention that 27 of the studies use multiple indices of recidivism.
+A more accurate portrayal is that 54% of the studies define recidivism as an arrest; 25% define it as a self-report; and 16% define it as a parole violation, all of which are broader than a charge-or conviction-based definition.
+In addition, Scurich and John do not explain that the study with the largest sample size (4,381-5,000) uses "an unusually broad definition of recidivism" because it includes "treatment failure" (Hanson and Bussière 1998, p.351).
+This overbroad definition would seem to pose a problem for Scurich and John, since presumably some individuals in the sample are classified as recidivists despite never committing a new sex crime.

-The final study that Scurich and John cite is a 2014 study by R. K. Hanson, Lunetta, et al. (2014).
-This study does not seek to measure recidivism rates but instead aims to assess the predictive accuracy of the Static-99 and Static-99R on a sample of 475 individuals with sexual offense convictions who were released from the California Department of Corrections and Rehabilitation in 2006-2007.
-R. K. Hanson, Lunetta, et al. (2014) follow the scoring rules of the Static-99 and exclude individuals whose only registrable sexual offense is child pornography, statutory rape (consensual intercourse with a minor aged 14-17 years), or other consensual sexual activity with a minor aged 14-17 years.
-In addition, R. K. Hanson, Lunetta, et al. (2014) define recidivism as arrest for a sexual offense-both contact offenses like child molestation and noncontact offenses like exhibitionism (but not failure to register).
-They find that 4.8% (23/475) of individuals in the sample were arrested for a new sexual offense within five years.
-Breaking that down further, 3.2% (15/475) were arrested for contact offenses and 1.7% (8/475) for noncontact offenses.
+The final study that Scurich and John cite is a 2014 study by Hanson et al. (2014).
+This study does not seek to measure recidivism rates but instead aims to assess the predictive accuracy of the Static-99 and Static-99R on a sample of 475 individuals with sex offense convictions who were released from the California Department of Corrections and Rehabilitation in 2006-07.
+Hanson et al. follow the scoring rules of the Static-99 and exclude individuals whose only registrable sex offense is child pornography, statutory rape (consensual intercourse with a minor age 14-17), or other consensual sexual activity with a minor age 14-17.
+In addition, Hanson et al. define recidivism as arrest for a sex offense-both contact offenses like child molestation and noncontact offenses like exhibitionism (but not failure to register).
+Hanson et al. find that 4.8% (23/475) of individuals in the sample are arrested for a new sex offense within five years-3.2% (15/475) are arrested for contact offenses and 1.7% (8/475) for noncontact offenses.10